 - Yes, although it’s more common to be extroverted in EM.

 - Introverted EM docs could create a different kind of bond with the patients.

 Working in a community hospital vs. academic hospital:

-- There is a teaching aspect in the academic setting but there are more patients, more processes, residents, etc.
+- There is a teaching aspect in the academic setting, but there are also more patients, more processes, residents, etc.

-- In a community setting, you can fine tune things and it allows you to have more time to patients.
+- In a community setting, you can fine-tune things, and it allows you to have more time for each patient.

 - Find what’s best for you.

 A typical day for Dr. Reess as an EM physician: